 By Marika Sboros

 Doctors across the globe believe that bariatric surgery is a “breakthrough” treatment for type 2 diabetes.
-They say that it’s the closest that modern medicine has come yet to a cure.
+They claim that it’s the closest that modern medicine has come yet to a cure.

 So far, most obesity specialists have recommended bariatric surgery as last resort for people who can’t lose weight by conventional means.
 Now some say that even if diabetics are only mildly obese, bariatric surgery should be first option.